US officials say Pompeo has met with NKorea’s Kim

 - Springsteen, mom dance together to celebrate her birthday

-Trump, who is currently at his Florida resort meeting with Japanese leader Shinzo Abe, said Tuesday that the U.S. and North Korea were holding direct talks at “extremely high levels” in preparation for a possible summit with Kim.
+Trump, currently at his Florida resort hosting Japan’s Prime Minister Shinzo Abe, said Tuesday that the U.S. and North Korea were holding direct talks at “extremely high levels” in preparation for a possible summit with Kim.
+He said five locations were under consideration for the meeting, which is slated to take place by early June.

-But White House Press Secretary Sarah Huckabee Sanders said Trump and Kim have not spoken directly.
+White House Press Secretary Sarah Huckabee Sanders said Trump and Kim have not spoken directly.

-Trump is planning to meet with Kim by early June.
-The goal will be bring an end to North Korea’s nuclear weapons program, which poses a growing threat to the U.S. mainland.
+Kim’s offer for a summit was initially conveyed to Trump by South Korea last month, and the president shocked many when it was announced that he had accepted.
+U.S. officials have indicated over the past two weeks that North Korea’s government has communicated directly with Washington that it is ready to discuss its nuclear weapons program.

+It would be the first ever summit between U.S. and North Korea during more than six decades of hostility since the Korean War.
+North Korea’s nukes and capability to deliver them by ballistic missile pose a growing threat to the U.S. mainland.

 The U.S. and North Korea do not have formal diplomatic relations, complicating the arrangements for contacts between the two governments.
 It is not unprecedented for U.S. intelligence officials to serve as a conduit for communication with Pyongyang.